bbauska/JS-CellarDoor/README.md

 Aspen -> Dallas, Tokyo
 ```

-### `removeEdge` Method
+<h3>`removeEdge` Method</h3>

 We will also have a method called `removeEdge` that takes two vertices as parameters.
+We will
-We will reassign the key of vertex1 to be an array that does not contain vertex2.
-We will reassign the key of vertex2 to be an array that does not contain vertex1.
+reassign the key of vertex1 to be an array that does not contain vertex2.
+We will reassign the
+key of vertex2 to be an array that does not contain vertex1.

 ```JavaScript
 removeEdge(vertex1, vertex2) {